kiramclean/notes/talks/software_for_the_internet.md

 - Both? → **`GenServer`**
 - Monitoring? → **`Supervisor`**

-^ `Supervisor`s monitor other processes and know how to restart them if they crash, and when to restart them.
+^ - `Supervisor`s monitor other processes and know how to restart them if they crash, and when to restart them.
 Supervisors can also be supervised, so you can have an app that is just a big supervision tree with workers at the

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---